Bruce♡

 Meaning: Form of Bran: Raven—a symbol of continued life or rebirth (Old Celtic).

-Meaning: “Brewer” (English origin)
+Meaning: “Young warrior” (English origin)

 Meaning: Form of Robert: Bright or shining with fame (Old English).